Courses and Descriptions

 THE 120 Theater Appreciation 3 Credits

 By exploration of dramatic literature, conclusions are drawn as to man’s relationship to his particular period, style, political, social, and psychological environment.
 Appreciation of the theatrical event is included.
-This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CAS general education curriculum.

 THE 127 Theatre Production 1 Credits